Reviews You Can Rely On

 Credit: Ross Patton

-The random tests tell us how fast it can access random data that lacks a sequential pattern.
-Basically, it dives into a database of information to find a file, read, and write it.
+The random tests tell us how fast it can access random data without a sequential pattern.
+It dives into a database of information to find a file, read, and write it.
 Once again, the SanDisk Extreme Portable V2 drive achieved the best random speed results with a rate of 271 MB per second with Windows and 30 MB per second using Mac OS, making it an incredible external drive to work from directly.
-The Samsung T7 Portable was only sightly slower than the V2, with recorded rates of 20 MB per second with Mac OS and 222 MB per second with Windows.
+The Samsung T7 Shield and T7 Portable were slightly slower than the V2, with recorded rates of 20 MB per second with Mac OS and 222 MB per second with Windows.

 The Samsung T7 Portable is one of the fastest SSDs that we've tested.